nickschuetz/ocpdoom/README.md

 oc set env deployment ocpdoom NAMESPACE=monsters
 ```

-Now check to see if your application pod is in a "Ready" state:
+Now check to see if your application pod is in a READY and Running state:

 ```bash
 oc get pods -n ocpdoom